 Pre-1855 inscriptions for the parish are contained in the Scottish Genealogy Society's volume of Berwickshire Monumental Inscriptions (Pre-1855).

-Census returns for Gordon in 1801, 1811 and 1821 have apparently survived among kirk session records held in the National Archives of Scotland in Edinburgh (NAS reference CH2/457/2).
+Census returns for Gordon in 1801, 1811 and 1821 have apparently survived among kirk session records held in the National Records of Scotland in Edinburgh (NRS reference CH2/457/2).
 Please bear in mind that the amount and depth of information in these early returns may differ from that in later ones (source: Gordon Johnson's Census Records for Scottish families at Home and Abroad - see the Census section on the main Scotland GENUKI page for further details of this publication).

 Graham and Emma Maxwell have transcribed and indexed the 1841, 1851 and 1861 census returns for this parish.